 Condo Milestone Inspections

-The Phase One Milestone Inspection is required of every condominium three stories or taller in Florida built before 1992 or 2002, depending on location, and must be filed with your local building department.
+The Phase One Milestone Inspections is required of every condominium three stories or taller in Florida built before 1992 or 2002, depending on location, and must be filed with your local building department.

 Condo MILESTONE INSPECTIONS Phase One and Two